Table of Contents

 Mohandas Karamchand Gandhi was born on October 2, 1869, in Porbandar, India.
 A nearby princely state’s minister served as his father.
 He completed his legal studies at University College London when he was a young man, working as an advocate in Bombay with some measure of success before coming home to resume his legal career.

 After becoming known as an authority on Hindu law, he went on a lecture tour across India, discussing politics and religion.
-He also wrote several books that were eventually published, such as Hind Swaraj (1909), The Story of My Experiments with Truth (1925), An Autobiography, or The Story of My Experiments With Truth (1929), etc.
+He also wrote several books that were eventually published, such as Hind Swaraj (1909), The Story of My Experiments with Truth (1925), An Autobiography, and The Story of My Experiments With Truth (1929), etc.

 2. Dr. B. R. Ambedkar

-The Dalit Buddhist Movement was inspired by Dr. B. R. Ambedkar, an Indian jurist, economist, politician, and social reformer who fought against societal injustice against Untouchables (Dalits) in India.
+The Dalit Buddhist Movement was inspired by Dr. B. R. Ambedkar, an Indian jurist, economist, politician, and social reformer who fought against societal injustice against the Untouchables (Dalits) in India.
 Additionally, people call him Babasaheb.
 Ambedkar was the chief architect of the Indian Constitution and the country’s first minister of law after independence.

 Ambedkar was raised by untouchable people (then known as Dalits).
 He was born into a group that had varying degrees of socioeconomic adversity as a result of their absence from Hinduism’s caste system, and as a result, he experienced prejudice from a young age.